Proverbs 7 – The Story of Seduction

 c.
 Among the youths, a young man: The idea is repeated twice for emphasis.
 This man does not have the experience of years to help guide him in the path of wisdom.
 He has all the passions, energy, and overconfidence of youth, and none of the wisdom the decades can bring.

 i.
-Of course, it is not only the young man who faces the challenge of purity; older men and women of every age have their own challenges to pure living.
+Of course, it is not only the young man who faces the challenge of purity; men and women of every age have their own challenges to pure living.
 Yet these are often more severely felt in the life of the young man.

 · Youthful energy and sense of carelessness.